denisecase/denisecase.github.io/_posts/2015-07-10-add-calender-to-site.md

 ![]({{ site.baseurl }}public/cal/embed.png)

 Use the helper to adjust the content to show.
 Check all the calendars to be included.
+Update the calendar title.
 After customizing, select the HTML as indicated and copy to your clipboard (CTRL-C).

 ![]({{ site.baseurl }}public/cal/helper.png)